 You need a license to drive a car, get married, and to practice certain professions.
 Most people don’t question this, but the idea of getting a license to have a dog may raise eyebrows for some.

 Being a pet owner is a big responsibility.
 With all the costs associated with caring for a pet (food, vet visits, toys and other miscellaneous expenses), it may be tempting to forego the yearly licensing fee.
-However, there are compelling reasons to licensing your dog.
+Don't do it!
+Here are 5 compelling reasons to license your dog.

 Getting a dog license shows that your dog has a rabies vaccination.
 Groomers and pet boarding establishments want to ensure the safety of their staff and all the dogs in their care.
 Therefore, most groomers and pet boarding establishments will not accept dogs without proof of vaccinations.